 Internship 1.
 Internship 2.
 Internship 3.
-Internship 4. determining relevance of Seeks opportunities to read and/or participate in research and begins to apply to own practice.
+Internship 4.
+Shows interest in determining relevance of research to own practice.
+Seeks opportunities to read and/or participate in research and begins to apply to own practice.
 Critically evaluates research related to the family therapy and integrates into case planning.
 Critically uses research to improve and evaluate own practice.